Domaine La Suffrène - Bandol blanc 2024

 based on 1 review

-This simple but well-balanced Bandol offers all its qualities of balance between fresh, mineral acidity and lovely fruitiness with floral and fennel notes, vine peach and lime zest.
-The straightforward, lively palate delivers a juicy, creamy texture and lingers with a mouthwatering finish enhanced by subtle bitter notes.
-A successful pairing with octopus salad, followed by grilled line-caught sea bass with herbs.
+This simple yet well-balanced Bandol showcases its harmonious blend of fresh, mineral acidity and lovely fruitiness, with floral and fennel notes, along with vine peach and lime zest.
+The straightforward, lively palate delivers a juicy, creamy texture and leads to a mouth-watering finish, tightened by subtle bitter notes.
+A successful pairing with an octopus salad, followed by grilled line-caught sea bass with herbs.
 Rating = 4.

 See all reviews from this customer